photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 >though your nest is set amongst the stars,
 >from there *I* will bring you down.

 ___
 ### Essek
 ___

+>What do you know of the world on which you live?
+>If you can hardly understand your own mind
+>your own past, your own life, that which is locked within.
+>Look up, Essek, look up towards the stars,
+>distant suns, unknown and forgotten worlds,
+>can't you see how wrong they are?
+>

 *It'll need to include the vision they got from the lunar shrine, but I'm not sure what that'll be yet, and if that'll connect to his past.
 If it does, it'll include some representation of the number below.*

 %% April 5 1993 %%